North Wind's Weir Duwamish Salmon Habitat Acquisition and Restoration Project

 Download a vicinity map (Adobe Acrobat).

-North Wind's Weir Estuarine Habitat Project Plans (Adobe Acrobat 3.7 MB)
+North Wind's Weir Estuarine Habitat Project Plans "As Built" 2010 (Adobe Acrobat 4.2 MB)

 North Wind's Weir Estuarine Habitat Project topography and vegetation design